How to Watch WWE SmackDown on Peacock | Goal.com US

 Additional Features

-- Live WWE Events - Beyond SmackDown episodes, Peacock streams WWE’s live pay-per-view events, including WrestleMania and SummerSlam.
+- Live WWE Events - Monday Night Raw episodes, Peacock streams WWE’s live pay-per-view events, including WrestleMania and SummerSlam.

-- Classic Matches & Specials – Fans can explore WWE’s extensive archives, including legendary SmackDown matches and exclusive interviews.
+- Classic Matches & Specials – Fans can explore WWE’s extensive archives, including legendary Raw matches and exclusive interviews.

 With Peacock, reliving the greatest moments from WWE Raw and SmackDown has never been easier.
 Whether you’re a longtime fan or new to WWE, the platform offers hours of wrestling entertainment at your fingertips.